camunda/camunda-docs/versioned_docs/version-8.5/self-managed/operational-guides/troubleshooting/troubleshooting.md

 Kubernetes clusters running versions 1.29 to 1.31 may experience DNS disruptions during complete node restarts, such as during upgrades or evictions, particularly if the cluster's DNS resolver pods are affected.

-This issue is specifically noticeable for Zeebe (Netty), as it will no longer be able to form a cluster due to receiving improper DNS responses.
+This issue is specifically noticeable for Zeebe (Netty), as it will no longer be able to form a cluster because of improper DNS responses.
 This occurs because Zeebe continues to communicate with a non-existent DNS resolver, caused by improper cleanup of conntrack entries for UDP connections.

-Details on this issue, can be found in [this Kubernetes issue](https://github.com/kubernetes/kubernetes/issues/125467) and has been resolved in the following patch releases:
+Details on this issue can be found in [this Kubernetes issue](https://github.com/kubernetes/kubernetes/issues/125467) and has been resolved in the following patch releases:

 - Kubernetes 1.29.10
 - Kubernetes 1.30.6